withastro/docs/README.md

 - Run `yarn install` to install latest dependencies.
 - Run `yarn start` to start the dev server.
 - Run `yarn build` to build the final site for production.

+The environment variable `SNOWPACK_PUBLIC_GITHUB_TOKEN` must be set to a personal access token with `public_repo` permissions to prevent rate-limiting.